When does an executor have to pay beneficiaries?

-Dealing with foreign property or assets – if a foreign property needs to be dealt with, this may also extend the length of time it takes to make payment to Beneficiaries.
-In most cases, the Executor will have to sell the property by instructing foreign estate agents and lawyers, complying with the legal requirements of that country and obtaining the necessary permissions to sell the property.
+Dealing with foreign property or assets – if a foreign property needs to be dealt with, this can delay the process.
+The executor will probably have to instruct foreign estate agents and lawyers, make sure they comply with the legal requirements of that country and obtain the necessary permissions to sell the property.

 Investigation by the DWP – another common cause of delay is if the Department for Work and Pensions (DWP) makes an investigation into any benefits the deceased received.
 This will usually add a further 6 to 9 months before the final sum due back to them is confirmed as a liability of the estate.

 Statutory advertisements – an executor will usually place a notice of death in the London Gazette and in local papers.
 This notice gives creditors 2 months to make any claim they have against the estate.
 It also protects executors from personal liability if a creditor makes a claim later on.
 The executor will need to wait until the 2 month time limit is up, before distributing the estate.

 Six month limit to bring a claim – in other cases, it can be sensible for the executors not to pay any beneficiaries until at least 6 months after receiving the grant of probate.
 This is because there's a 6 month time limit for family members or dependents to make a claim against the estate.

 What if there is not enough money to pay bequests straight away?

 It is important to note that executors should not pay cash gifts out of their own money and should never mix their own money up with the estate.

 If there's enough money in the estate account, an interim payment can be made to beneficiaries, with executors holding back some money to cover potential costs.
 These payments should be recorded by asking the beneficiaries to sign a written receipt.
 Once the rest of the estate costs have been covered, the rest of the money would then be paid to the beneficiaries.